bwoodsend/polycotylus/docs/source/example-library.rst

     main: .polycotylus/fedora/x86_64/python3-ubrotli-0.1.0-1.fc38.x86_64.rpm

 You'll notice that this time, there are three packages produced.
 The one labelled ``main`` is the one you'd distribute.
+See :ref:`building for Fedora
-See :ref:`Building for Fedora` for information about the other two.
+<fedora_quirks>` for information about the other two.

 The next distribution and beyond ................................

-Building for the rest of the Linux distrubutions should follow more or less the same steps before.
-We've been skipping it in this tutorial but each time you try an new distribution, it's a good idea to check each distribution's page under *Distribution specific quirks* in the left sidebar of this page.
+Building for the rest of the Linux distributions should follow more or less the same steps before.
+We've been skipping it in this tutorial but each time you try an new distribution, it's a good idea to check :ref:`each distribution's quirks page <building for>`.
 In particular, check for a *Caveats* section that may affect your project or setup.